shmosel/wp-responder-email-autoresponder-and-newsletter-plugin/readme.txt

 * Small antispam measure in subscription forms
 * Subscription forms now have a lot of span tags so that they can be easily themed if needed.

+**WP Responder 4.9.5**

+New Features:

+* When delivering blog posts as a part of a post series, the plugin was checking if a post has been disabled and skipping it.
+It doesn't do so anymore.
+All posts in a post series category will be delivered regardless of the skip settings.

+* The blog email customization features were hidden when the blog e-mail customization was disabled.
+Now the fields are merely disabled.

+* The blog email customization was enabled by default.
+Now it is disabled by default.

+* The import/export feature was rebuilt so that the user can now select all the rows and columns in the CSV file themselves.
+This means all types of CSV files can now be supported.
+No more confusion about what format the CSV files are to be used.

+* The format in which the plugin exports data is now in a standard easily understandable CSV format.

+Bug Fixes:

+* The subscribers who unsubscribed were marked as Transfered in the subscribers management page.
+This has been corrected.

+* The new/edit broadcast page was erroneously coded to check if the scheduled time is in the past even if the dispatch time is 'Immediately'.

+* Deleting a subscriber threw the error: 'Catchable fatal error: Object of class stdClass could not be converted to string in wp_dir/wp-content/plugins/wp-responder-email-autorespond er-and-newsletter-plugin/subscribers.php on line 157'.
+Fixed

+* Invalid e-mail addresses in the database prevent all broadcasts from being processed further.
+This resulted in the plugin not sending any e-mail when a broadcast is scheduled/dispatched.